-- Prepare all your vegetables and wash them thoroughly in cold running Water.
+- Prepare all your vegetables - rinse and drain.

-- Thinly slice your cabbage and Lettuce, Cut the Tomatoes into little Cubes, you can grate your Carrots or cut them into little cubes and cube the Cucumber also.
+- Thinly slice your cabbage and lettuce; cut the tomatoes and cucumber into little cubes; grate the carrots or cut them into little cubes.

-- Add everything inside a Bowl except the Eggs and the Cream then cover it with a plastic wrap or tight-fitting lid and place in the fridge for at least 1 hour.
+- Add everything inside a bowl except the eggs and the cream, then cover it with a plastic wrap or tight-fitting lid and place it in the fridge for at least 1 hour.

-- Remove it from the Fridge when you are ready to use and toss it together.
-Lay the cut boiled Eggs over the salad.
-Serve with the classic Heinz salad dressing.
-Enjoy!
+- Remove it from the refrigerator once you are ready to eat and mix it up.
+Arrange the boiled eggs over the salad.
+Serve with the classic Heinz salad dressing, or use the recipe above.